Yonkers building partially collapses after boulder rolls down hill into business

 Yonkers firefighters responded to reports of a possible building collapse on Saw Mill River Road around 7 a.m. and found a large portion of the building had collapsed, officials said.
 The boulder had become free, slid down the hill and hit the building, according to the fire department.

-No injuries were reported and there is no danger to the public or nearby homes, the fire department said.
+No injuries were reported and there is no danger to the public or nearby homes in the New York City suburb, the fire department said.

 One concern for first responders is a 500-gallon interior heating oil tank that leaked fuel as a result of the impact, which has led to a hazmat situation as a precaution, the mayor tells NBC New York.